 Microbiological services are required to support the functions of an effective IPC service.
 The service is needed to support best practice for clinical decisions, surveillance of HAI and antimicrobial resistance and outbreak detection and control.
 The level of microbiological support required will depend on a number of factors such as the type and size of service provided and the level of risk to the service user.
 This chapter stipulates a set of standards to ensure that microbiological services are available in a timely and effective manner to support IPC services.

 Standard 9.1.
-There is access to an accredited Microbiology Laboratory (recognized by MOH) on a 24-hour basis, where appropriate.
+There is daily support by an accredited Microbiology Laboratory (recognised by MOH).

 Element 9.1.1.
 There is a recognised accredited microbiology laboratory serving the hospital.
 [Core element]